BigFatherJesus/AGDT/README.md

 * `your_input_folder_id`: ID of the input folder in Google Drive.
 * `your_output_folder_id`: ID of the output folder in Google Drive.
 * `credentials.json`: Path to your Google Drive API credentials file.
-* `desired_language`: The full name of the language you want the files to be translated to.

 ### 2. Install dependencies